 While there are countless festivals and celebrations throughout the year why not plan an Easter getaway?
 Besides all of the gorgeous pageantry, medieval feasting and religious revelry Florence has a unique tradition called Scoppio del Carro – literally “Explosion of the Cart”.
 And this is not some gimmick or veiled metaphor; I’m talking straight up pious pyrotechnics!
 At the end of Easter Mass an explosive dove flies out of Il Duomo and explodes a huge ox-drawn cart in a display of awesome explosions… only in Italy folks.
 The origins of this peculiar holiday are a bit murky but the spectacle is truly unforgettable.
 Come and see how Fire(nze) works!!!

 Florence more or less invented what we call tourism and this little firecracker of a town has been a tourist destination for the better part of the last Millennium.
 Throughout this period most of the accommodation were “family”-run grand old hotels and many of them haven’t changed in centuries.
 If Italian grandeur is what you seek then look no further than the palatial serenity and rustic Tuscan elegance of Il Salviatino.
 The hotel is perched on a hill in the North-East and about a 15 minute bus ride from the city centre.
 The isolation of the location adds to the mystique and exclusivity.
 If you left your platinum card at home and are looking for more affordable digs then look no further than Hotel Christina.
 This medieval palace has 9 spacious and meticulously designed rooms at amazingly affordable prices.
 It also has arguably the best location of any small hotel in the city.
 Perfect for star-crossed lovers or lost-car rovers.
 If you’re pack-backing it and are looking for a top notch hostel then get thee to the Academy.
 The cozy and comfy environs matched with their friendly and frankly amazing staff will make you feel right at home.
 Plus it’s pretty cool to lay your dome almost literally under Il Duomo.
 If you’re really on a tight budget however make the hike up to the campground above Fiesole for the most luxurious camping experience you may ever have.
-For the exhilaration of independence with the comforts of home try Oh-Florence for a wide range of beautiful apartments.
+For the exhilaration of independence with the comforts of home you could also opt instead for apartments.

 Well, you’re in Italy folks and Florence is a prime contributor to the country’s countless culinary accomplishments.
 There are of course the classic Italian restaurants such as Centopoveri where you can dig in to some of the best pizzas and pastas you’ve ever twirled your fork around.
 But if you’re looking for more standard Florentine fare with flair drop in to La Spada and try the mythical Bistecca ala Florentine or some rustic white beans and sausage.
 If there’s a certain Sophia or Silvio you’re looking to impress then splash out at La Dolce Vita for some elegant fusion delicacies and fine wines.
 Street food fanatics are also in luck as there are some choice morsels for your mouth to explore.
 Like pizza, the grilled panini (panino in Italiano) sandwich has been adopted and co-opted by many sandwich-slingers worldwide.
 But if you think you know what you’re in for seek ye out the panino wizard in the corridor around the corner from the Lion’s Fountain (one of the MANY Irish pubs).
 Once you sink your teeth into a hot mortadella, gorgonzola and arugula your life just may well be changed.
 Oh what’s that I hear… you’ve been there done that and want to try something truly exotic?
 Look no further then the legendary Lampredotto sandwich which is made from the… wait for it…. the fourth and final stomach of a cow.
 You can find them at Trippaio (Tripe seller) stalls located near most of the markets around the city (seek ye Mercato Sant ‘Ambrogio).